maxmurdoch/flock/src/pages/products/commercial.md

     * Drone and accessory cover, up to £25,000
   header: 'Pay-as-you-fly drone insurance for commercial pilots '
 why:
-  description: Over 2000 UK drone pilots now use Flock Cover.
+  description: Over 2000 UK drone pilots now use the Flock Cover app.
   list:
     - text: >-
         We know two jobs are never the same.
 Customise your insurance